paritytech/substrate/bin/utils/subkey/SECURITY.md

 - you **do not lose** those secrets
 - **no one but you can access** those secrets

 ☠️ **DO NOT SHARE** your mnemonic phrase or secret seed with ANYONE under **ANY** circumstances.
-It would give them access to your funds and to send transactions on your behalf.
+Doing so would give them access to your funds and to send transactions on your behalf.

 ☠️ If someone is asking for your **secret** phrase or **secret** seed, you can be **SURE** they are attempting to steal your funds.